TLINDEN/valpass/README.md

 evangelists: diceware passwords as outlined in the well known xkcd comic are by far the best ones.

-However, if it's your job zo implement a register user interface, then sooner or later you'll need to validate the password the user just entered.
+However, if it's your job to implement a registration user interface, then sooner or later you'll need to validate passwords.

 This module can be used for this job.